-Promoting Health and Wellness for Life!
+Promoting Spiritual Growth and Holistic Wellbeing for Life!

-The 12 Dimensions of Whole-Person Wellness
+The 12 Functional Dimensions of our Wellness

 Healing and Positive Self-Esteem

-The 12 Dimensions of Whole-Person Wellness
+The 12 Functional Dimensions of Wellness

 - Creative Wellness values a diverse range of pursuits, including artistic expression, economic innovation, and problem solving.
 It involves the capacity to turn new and imaginative ideas into reality.
 This is the dimension where passion, possibility, and transformation reside.